mysociety/local-intelligence-hub/README.md

 A Beta verion of a tool to help The Climate Coalition with better access to data needed to enable local and national action on climate.

-The [original static prototype](https://github.com/mysociety/local-intelligence-hub/commit/4fab6ff08401d4e4c29615ab07ff4f6c4f4e6050) was built as part of mySociety’s August 2022 prototyping week exploring how The Climate Coalition might we give climate campaign organisations and communities better access to the data they need to enable local and national action on climate.
+The [original static prototype](https://github.com/mysociety/local-intelligence-hub/commit/4fab6ff08401d4e4c29615ab07ff4f6c4f4e6050) was built as part of mySociety’s August 2022 prototyping week exploring how we might give climate campaign organisations and communities better access to the data they need to enable local and national action on climate.

 ## Development install